Sheikh Zayed Cricket Stadium: Domestic fixtures

 In 2009, the stadium hosted numerous cricket games, mostly fixtures in the Nissan Gulf Cup, with first-class teams from England and India competing against each other.
 In March 2009, Sussex, Lancashire, Middlesex and Surrey all played pre-season friendlies on the ground.

 The first 20 games of total 60 games of the 2014 Indian Premier League was held in the UAE, with some matches taking place at the stadium.
 The 2020 Indian Premier League was played in the UAE from September to November, with 20 matches played at the stadium, including the opening match of the tournament.
 The second half of the next season's league was also played in the UAE from September to October 2021.

 Football fixtures

 A friendly match between Thailand and Oman was played at the ground in January 2019.

 Nursery grounds

-The stadium complex also features a pair of smaller grounds called Nursery 1 (also known as Tolerance Oval) and Nursery 2.
-Tolerance Oval was used for a Twenty20 International between United Arab Emirates and Australia in October 2018.
+The stadium complex also features a pair of smaller grounds called Nursery 1 (also known as Tolerance Oval) and Nursery 2 (also known as Mohan's Oval).
+Mohan's Oval was used for a Twenty20 International between United Arab Emirates and Australia in October 2018.
 In September 2019, Tolerance Oval was named as one of the venues to host cricket matches for the 2019 ICC T20 World Cup Qualifier tournament.